betterscientificsoftware/bssw-tutorial-sc20/index.md

 * The latest version of the slides will always be available at **<https://doi.org/10.6084/m9.figshare.12994376>**.
   - Note that these files may include additional slides that will not be discussed during the tutorial, but questions are welcome.

-* Latest version in FigShare: v2.
-Differences from handouts uploaded to SC20 (v1):
+* Errata (References are to versions of the FigShare DOI.
+The unversioned link above always retrieves the latest.
+Specific older versions are available if you dig into the interface.)
-  - Corrected "License, Citation, and Acknowledgements" slides in modules 02 and 05.
+  - v2: Corrected "License, Citation, and Acknowledgements" slides in modules 02 and 05.
+  - v1: same as distributed through SC20

 ---
 ## Agenda